We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 The best time to look for toads to keep them in captivity is after heavy rainfall during the spring season.
 Toads are insectivores and they will also eat any invertebrates that can fit in their mouths.

 Adult toads should be fed three to six times per day.
-The majority of a toad’s diet include crickets, worms, and other insects.
+The majority of a toad’s diet includes crickets, worms, and other insects.

 The crickets should be dusted with calcium and other vitamins, such as vitamin D, to make sure the toad is healthy and all nutritional requirements are met.